 For decades traditional analogue phone systems have been used by businesses.
-While the technology in the handsets and the PBX (private branch exchange) has improved the underlying technology behind it, is still the same.
+While the technology in the handsets and the PBX (private branch exchange) has improved, the underlying technology is still the same.

 Copper lines and a dial tone are what connect an analogue phone system to a PBX that would then use telephone wires to connect to the service provider.

 IP phone systems have been around for quite a while, however, in the last decade, the technology has improved and now they are considered a much more suitable purchase than their analogue counterparts.

 An IP phone system uses the Internet to send and receive data and connects via a router and modem.
 This applies to the system and any device or handset on the system.

 What is the difference between VoIP and IP telephony?

 In recent years, service providers such as in2tel have started to use the terms VoIP and IP telephony interchangeably but that has not always been the case.

 IP telephony describes any system that uses Internet-based telecommunications, this could include fax machines as well as other systems.